hep-mirrors/sherpa/Manual/source/manual/parameters/models/standard-model.rst

 given quantities.
 The electro-weak coupling is by default fixed, unless its running has been enabled (cf. :ref:`COUPLINGS`).
-The input schemes are selected through the ``EW_SCHEME`` parameter, whose default is :option:`alphamZ`.
+The input schemes are selected through the ``EW_SCHEME`` parameter, whose default is :option:`Gmu`.
 The following options are provided:

 :option:`UserDefined`
   All EW parameters are explicitly given:  Here the W, Z and Higgs